FBemf/corkboard/README.md

 ```
 GET /note/:note         Returns an HTML page containing the note named :note.
 GET /api/note/:note     Returns the raw contents of the note named :note.
 POST /api/note/:note    Creates a new note named :note.
                         The contents of the note are the body of the request.
-POST /api/note/:note    Creates a new note named :note, or overwrites it if it already exists.
+PUT /api/note/:note     Creates a new note named :note, or overwrites it if it already exists.
                         The contents of the note are the body of the request.
 DELETE /api/note/:note  Removes the note named :note.
 Returns 200 even if that note didn't exist.
 ```